 Interlochen comprises a unique portfolio of assets in the arts that serve as a core foundation for this program, including the nation’s first and foremost summer arts camp; the premier fine arts boarding high school in the country; a year-round arts festival that sponsors more than 600 events, including numerous readings and guest writer appearances; Interlochen Public Radio, a network of seven stations and two 24 hour services serving northwest lower Michigan and the country, and Interlochen College of Creative Arts, which provides creative opportunities, including creative writing, for adult learners and arts professionals.
 Interlochen’s 125,000 alumni comprise some of the most distinguished names in the arts, education, and the professions.

 During the summer, the Creative Writing Division runs a full program for young writers ages 12-18 at the Interlochen Arts Camp.
 In addition to the approximately 150 students who major in Creative Writing, the division offers a number of elective courses for students ages 8-18 majoring in other arts areas.
 Close to 300 students participate in some aspect of the summer Creative Writing Program during the seven weeks of programming for the Camp.
-The summer Creative Writing faculty consists of 7 instructors in addition to the Director.
-There are a variety of evening performances of readings given by students, faculty and guests.
+The summer Creative Writing faculty consists of 7-8 instructors in addition to the Director.
+There are a variety of evening readings given by students, faculty, and guests.

-Facilities: Built in 2002 with a $2 million gift from a single anonymous donor, the Writing House is the only facility of its kind at an American high school dedicated to the craft of writing.
+Facilities: Built-in 2002 with a $2 million gift from a single anonymous donor, the Writing House is the only facility of its kind at an American high school dedicated to the craft of writing.
 The Writing House provides an inviting and spacious home for the Creative Writing program and offers comfortable, quiet writing spaces complete with indoor and outdoor fireplaces, a kitchen, a literary publications room, media space, conference rooms, offices and a large living room for guest, faculty and student readings.

 Interlochen Center for the Arts is the recipient of the National Medal of Arts and the only organization in the world that brings together: a 2,500-student summer camp program; a 500-student fine arts boarding high school; opportunities for hundreds of adults to engage in fulfilling artistic and creative programs; two 24-hour listener-supported public radio stations (classical music and news); mor...e than 600 arts presentations annually by students, faculty and world-renowned guest artists; a global alumni base spanning eight decades, including leaders in arts and all other endeavors.
 For information, visit Interlochen online at www.interlochen.org.